vantagedesign/ace-documentation/exampleSite/content/shortcodes/panel.md

 Example: <code>style="danger"</code>.

 #### Title
-The title paramter defines the text shown as a title in the panel.
+The title parameter defines the text shown as a title in the panel.
 It will have the same color as the style.
 Example: <code>title="I'm important"</code>.